Visiting Associate Professor of English

 - Seventeenth- and Eighteenth-Century British Literature; Animal Studies; Gender Studies; Literature and Science; Environmental Humanities

 Although I am trained in early modern literature and culture, my research over the past ten years has been shaped by several new interdisciplinary fields: Animal Studies, Science Studies, Food Studies, and Environmental Humanities.
 My book Imperfect Creatures: Vermin, Literature, and the Sciences of Life, 1550-1750 explores how seventeenth- and eighteenth-century art and literature register and address environmental pressures during The Little Ice Age, when temperatures across Northwestern Europe dropped, on average, two degrees.
 Widespread food insecurity made rodents, birds, and other small creatures an ongoing threat to fragile food supplies.
-Forthcoming work attends to food systems, animals, and ecological pressures in several historical and geographic contexts, including early modern Africa, eighteenth-century Ireland, and post-Enlightenment India.
+Forthcoming work attends to food systems, animals, and ecological pressures in several historical and geographic contexts.
 My new book, in progress, asks what humanists can bring to historical conversations about food-borne illnesses and zoonotic diseases, and advocates for a new field of study: the medical posthumanities.
 With Robert Markley, I am the editor of AnthropoScene, a book series published by Pennsylvania State University Press.

 - B.A.
 English, Auburn University, 1981 M.A.
 English, Louisiana State University, 1987 Ph.D.
 English, Louisiana State University.
 Distinction, 1990.

 Distinctions / Awards

 - Imperfect Creatures was winner of the 2017 Robert Lowry Patten Award for the most outstanding recent book on Restoration and eighteenth-century literature.